bobfamiliar/microservices-iot-azure/README.md

  - Azure PowerShell 0.9.8

 ##Setup
-The details of how to provision, build and deploy the reference implementation are detailed in Chapter 5.
+The details of how to setup the reference implementation are detailed in Chapter 5.
 There are 10 exercises that take you step by step through the provision, build and deploy process.
 Once the process is complete, you will have a complete end-to-end IoT solution running in Azure.

 ----------